ipfs/specs/src/compact-denylist-format.md

   hint: value
   hint2: value2
 ---
-# Blocking by CID - blocks wrapped multihash.
+# Blocking by CID is codec-agnostic (blocks by multihash).
 # Does not block subpaths per se, but might stop an implementation
 # from resolving subpaths if this block is not retrievable.
 /ipfs/bafybeihvvulpp4evxj7x7armbqcyg6uezzuig6jp3lktpbovlqfkuqeuoq